data-forge/data-forge-ts/README.md

 - Great for slicing and dicing tabular data:
     - Add, remove, transform and generate named columns (series) of data.
 - Great for working with time series data.
+- Your data is indexed so you have the ability to merge and aggregate.
 - Your data is immutable!
 Transformations and modifications produce a new dataset.
 - Build data pipeline that are evaluated lazily.
 - Inspired by Pandas and LINQ, so it might feel familiar!